Residential Life and Housing Policies

 Non-Student Event Attendees

 Students who wish to invite non-students to college events must register them as guests.
 Overnight guests are registered at the switchboard according to the procedures described in the “Guests/Cohabitation” section of the Student Handbook.
 Guests who are not staying on campus must also follow the check-in procedure at the switchboard.
-On certain occasions, Public Safety sets up roadblocks at the entrance to the campus to exclude uninvited people and monitor drivers leaving campus.
+On certain occasions (e.g., the Halloween event and Reality weekend), Public Safety sets up roadblocks at the entrance to the campus to exclude uninvited people and monitor drivers leaving campus.
 On these occasions, students are asked to register their guests with the switchboard during the week before the event.
-Guest lists are provided to Public Safety so guests may enter the campus, and bracelets will be provided to identify them as registered guests.
 Unregistered persons will be asked to leave.
+Students should be circumspect about whom they invite as guests, as they will be held responsible for their behavior.

 Student Clubs and Groups

-The college offers a wide variety of extracurricular courses, including drawing, ballroom dance (waltz, swing and tango), and ballet classes.
+The college offers a wide variety of extracurricular courses, including drawing, ballroom dance (waltz, swing, and tango), and ballet classes.
 Contact the Associate Director of Student Engagement for additional information or help establishing new courses.

 The Associate Director of Student Engagement collaborates with faculty, staff, students, and community partners to host student activities, such as campus-wide events, dances, and special events.
 In addition, the Associate Director of Student Engagement works with all student clubs to arrange club-sponsored activities.